trebeljahr/trebeljahr.com/_booknotes/the-red-queen.md

 #### Chapter Summary:

 Organisms live in a constant struggle with their also evolving environment, consisting of a lot of other animals, it's like two countries stockpiling ever greater arsenals.
-Counterintuitively they are in this Red Queen struggle with members of the other sex, essentially, they want different things and try to exploit the other member of the species for their own genes good, leading to an arms race between the genders.
+Counterintuitively they are in this Red Queen struggle with members of the other sex, essentially, they want different things and try to exploit the other member of the species for their genes good, leading to an arms race between the genders.
 This arms race shapes the way animals look, and behave.
 And that includes humans.
 Humans are the way they are right now, because of this ongoing evolutionary struggle.
 Even though there is this underlying human nature, culture, which is influenced by this underlying nature, can change aspects of it.
 As well as individuality, both on the side of genetic changes, as well as on the side of experiential changes.
 In this regard, humans are somewhat unique, because they can look back at their evolutionarily programmed behavior and decide to overwrite those tendencies, producing new behavior.
 But even this form of high level intellect, has been selected for in the first place because of the ongoing Red Queen game of evolution, and has been shaped by sexual selection in turn as well.
 So humans are the way they are, because they evolved that way - sprinkled with some emergent phenomena, properties that arise from that complex dynamic system - such as society, ideas etc. that in turn intermix their effects with the strictly evolutionary ones.

 ## Chapter 2 - The Enigma